MystenLabs/walrus-docs/examples/javascript/README.md

 - Set up Sui and Walrus as described in the [documentation](https://mystenlabs.github.io/walrus-docs/usage/setup).
-- If you don't want to use thu public aggregator and publisher: Run the client in [daemon mode](https://mystenlabs.github.io/walrus-docs/usage/web-api).
+- If you don't want to use the public aggregator and publisher: Run the client in [daemon mode](https://mystenlabs.github.io/walrus-docs/usage/web-api).

 ## Index of examples